Workshops & Facilitators

 You will switch roles to also receive a session, that will take you on a sensual journey towards calmness.

 "... don't think bondage.
-Really think mediation.
+Really think meditation.
 And maybe think of a home-coming."

 Tim Foskett is an accredited individual and group psychotherapist.
 He is a co-Founder and Director of Loving Men.
 He is a certified 5RhythymsⒸ Teacher and currently a Board member of the International Conscious Movement Teachers Association.